vapinedo/Javascript-Jest-Testing/README.md

     ``node_modules/``

+3. Go to package.json file at change script section as follow:

+    From this
+    ``"test": "echo \"Error: no test specified\" && exit 1"``

+    To this
+    ``"test": "jest"``

-3. Install Jest as dev dependency
+4. Install Jest as dev dependency

     ``npm i jest --save-dev``